 Marriage (King and Queen of Trump Suit)

 In Pinochle, a melding and trick-taking game, a Marriage is a meld of the King and Queen of the trump suit.
-If the trump suit is declared and a player holds the King and Queen of that suit along with the Ace, it provides a strong combination for scoring points through melds and winning tricks.
+If the trump suit is declared and a player holds the King and Queen of that suit along with the Ace, it provides a potent combination for scoring points through melds and winning tricks.

 Canasta